csc/com.servicemesh.agility.adapters.core.azure/README.md

 `AzureConnection` provides create/retrieve/update/delete operations to an AzureEndpoint.

-The core.azure bundle uses log4j and has two levels to assist in adapter troubleshooting - *DEBUG* and the finer-grained *TRACE* - that by default are not enabled.
+The core.azure bundle uses Apache Log4j and has two levels to assist in adapter troubleshooting - *DEBUG* and the finer-grained *TRACE* - that by default are not enabled.
 To enable both, add the following line to `/opt/agility-platform/etc/com.servicemesh.agility.logging.cfg`:
 ```
 log4j.logger.com.servicemesh.agility.adapters.core.azure=TRACE
 ```
 To only enable the *DEBUG* level, use *DEBUG* instead of *TRACE* in `com.servicemesh.agility.logging.cfg`.

 ### Build Configuration
-core.azure is compatible with Java 8 and ant 1.9.3 and requires Ivy.
+Core Azure is compatible with Java 8 Apache Ant 1.9.3 and requires Apache Ivy.

 ### Reference Implementations
-Examples of utilizing the core.azure bundle with an Azure API is provided with the unit test:
+Examples of utilizing the Core Azure bundle with an Azure API are provided with the unit test:
 * TestTrafficMgrIntegration.java: Microsoft Azure Traffic Manager&trade;

 Two complete reference implementations that utilize the CSC Agility Platform Services SDK and the core.azure bundle are provided under the [csc-agility-platform-services-sdk-reference-info project](https://github.com/csc/csc-agility-platform-services-sdk-reference-info).

-* com.servicemesh.agility.adapters.service.azure.sql is a CSC Agility Platform service adapter to the Microsoft Azure SQL&trade; service.
+* com.servicemesh.agility.adapters.service.azure.sql is a CSC Agility Platform service adapter for the Microsoft Azure SQL&trade; service.
 * com.servicemesh.agility.adapters.service.azure.trafficmanager is a CSC Agility
-  Platform service adapter to the Microsoft Azure Traffic Manager&trade; service.
+  Platform service adapter for the Microsoft Azure Traffic Manager&trade; service.

 ## Unit Testing
 For maximum unit testing that includes direct interaction with Microsoft Azure, populate a junit.properties file in the base directory with valid credentials: